julian-molina/Documentation/pages/suite/suite-troubleshooting-there-are-no-candles-on-the-charts.md

 If you are technical enough, you may want to review the latest files in the Candles Volumes indicator of the Masters Data Mine located deep in ```Multi-Period-Daily``` and ```Multi-Period-Market``` folders under ```Data-Storage > Exchange > Market > Masters > Candles-Volumes > Output > Candles```.

-If you find any ```.tmp``` files or you can't open any of the ```.json``` files in a regular text editor, chances are the files are corrupt.
-You may try renaming the ```.tmp``` files back to ```.json```.
-If nothing seems to work, ask for help in the Community.
+If you find any ```.tmp``` files or you can't open some of the latest ```Data.json``` files in a regular text editor, or some files are empty, chances are the files have been corrupted.

-Bear in mind that, likely, the easier solution is to delete the Candle-Volumes folder and run the data mining operation again to recalculate all candles.
+If such is the case, this is what you need to do: Go to the ```Exchange-Raw-Data``` folder under ```Data-Storage > Exchange > Market > Masters``` and keep opening the subfolders to get to the last day available, and open the ```Data.json``` file.
+If the file opens fine, this may mean that the data you donwloaded from the exchange is safe.

+If that is the case, then you will delete every folder within ```Data-Storage > Exchange > Market > Masters``` but ```Exchange-Raw-Data``` and get the data mining operation running afterwards.
+This will regenerate all indicators data products, including Candles Volumes.

+It the last file in ```Exchange-Raw-Data``` does not open properly then delete the whole ```Data-Storage > Exchange > Market > Masters``` and run the data mining operation.
+This will have the OCHLV sensor bot download all the data from the exchange again to later be processed by the indicator bots.

+Remember that there is a proper way to close the system!

+{% include /how_to/safely-close-superalgos.md heading="more" definition="yes" content="yes" extended="no" table="yes" more="yes"%}

 ## Check for Errors at the Browser Level